o3RocketCommunications/o3rocketcommunications.github.io/_posts/2014-08-14-b2b-versus-b2c-social-media.md

 ![B2C Social Media Chart](/img/blog/2014/08/b2c_channel_focus.png)

 This helps with an allocation of time resources.
-In the future, we'll discuss LinkedIn ads, LinkedIn Page and LinkedIn groups.
+In the future, we'll discuss LinkedIn ads, LinkedIn Pages and LinkedIn groups.